Dama Fashion District

-There are bigger dishes on Dama’s menu (and you should definitely order them), but at no point does a meal at Dama feel like you’re at an official sit-down dinner.
+There are bigger dishes on Dama’s menu (the pork shank is a major standout), but at no point does a meal at Dama feel like you’re at an official sit-down dinner.
 Dishes arrive intermittently, separated by rounds of cocktails, followed by more food because you got re-hungry.
-Nobody at Dama is in a rush, or trying to push you out the door.
+Nobody at Dama is in a rush or trying to push you out the door.
 And you can wear whatever you want–bonus points for a hooded sequined pantsuit, though.

-Mixed with crispy pork, cotjia cheese, and pickled onions, this bean dip is rich and creamy, with just the right amount of bite.
+Mixed with crispy pork, cotija cheese, and pickled onions, this bean dip is rich and creamy, with just the right amount of bite.
 The crispy tortillas that it comes with are forgettable–use some leftover bread to dip instead.

 You can find clams in a lot of LA restaurants, but Dama’s are different.
 The broth is dark and fragrant, and the chorizo provides just the right amount of spice.

 This is our favorite dish from the large plate section.
 It comes with lettuce cups, pickled vegetables, avocado crema, and cilantro, so it’s essentially a build-your-own taco station.
 The pork itself is perfectly moist as evident by the fact you literally pull the meat from the bone with tongs.